Bioquilt/bioquilt/README.md

-# Quiltly
+# Quiltomics
-This repository contains the source code powering the Quiltly website: http://www.quiltly.com
+This repository contains the source code powering the Quiltomics website: http://www.quiltomics.com